 And this cannot be found since $proxy_installation_directory/edgeproxy_443_2018-05-03-08-59/jdk1.8.0_152 does not exist

-There is more than one way to resolve this, the most direct way is to specify an absolute path to the JDK in the $proxy_installation_directory/edgeproxy_443 version of the wrapper.conf file instead of a relative path, e.g.:
+The most direct way to resolve this issue is to specify an absolute path to the JDK/JRE in the $proxy_installation_directory/edgeproxy_443 version of the wrapper.conf file instead of a relative path, e.g.: